Topics in This Section

 At the age of 75, Ellen did some research and learned that her outcome would be the same whether she had a lumpectomy and radiation or a radical mastectomy.
 "I didn't want to deal with reconstruction at my age, so I opted for the lumpectomy," she recalled.
 Once recovered from surgery, Ellen met with Dr. Goldstein, who did not believe chemotherapy was necessary.

-Next, she met with former radiation oncologist Gary Freedman, MD, at Fox Chase Cancer Center, Main Campus.
+Next, she met with a former radiation oncologist at Fox Chase Cancer Center, Main Campus.
 Ellen was aware that Fox Chase had just opened a new radiation facility in Buckingham (Bucks County), not quite fifteen minutes from where she lives.
-Although the short drive made sense to her, she wanted assurance from Dr. Freedman that the new facility reflected Fox Chase's philosophy and that the staff was Fox Chase trained.
+Although the short drive made sense to her, she wanted assurance that the new facility reflected Fox Chase's philosophy and that the staff was Fox Chase trained.

 "The decision to go to Fox Chase-Buckingham was a no-brainer."

-According to Ellen, "When I learned that radiation oncologist Dr. Shelly Hayes trained with Dr. Freedman for four years and clinical nurse coordinator Kathy MacDonald had been at Fox Chase for over twenty years, the decision to go to Fox Chase - Buckingham was a no-brainer."
+According to Ellen, "When I learned that radiation oncologist Dr. Shelly Hayes trained [with a trusted Fox Chase MD] for four years and clinical nurse coordinator Kathy MacDonald had been at Fox Chase for over twenty years, the decision to go to Fox Chase - Buckingham was a no-brainer."

 "Dr. Hayes is wonderful."